 Nitrification converts ammonia to nitrate.
-Measuring ammonia after the nitrification process verifies that the facility is nitrifying.
-The ammonia after nitrification should be as low as possible; typically systems designed for complete nitrification have ammonia of 1 mg/L or less.
+Measuring ammonia after the nitrification process (aeration zone) verifies that the facility is nitrifying.
+The ammonia after nitrification should be as low as possible, typically systems designed for complete nitrification will achieve 1 mg/l or less of ammonia.
 Any rise in ammonia from normal operating conditions should be monitored closely as it may indicate the system is losing nitrification.
-Remaining ammonia passed on to the denitrification process will not be treated further which will contribute to the effluent total nitrogen.
-Effluent total nitrogen contains untreated ammonia, non-reactive organic nitrogen, nitrogen tied up in the bacterial cells and any nitrate remaining after denitrification.
-Therefore, ammonia concentration above 5 mg/L just prior to denitrification may prohibit the facility from meeting a 10 mg/L total nitrogen limit.
 If ammonia levels begin to rise:

-- Follow above guidance for temperature, pH/alkalinity and DO - · Verify actual pumping rates and recirculation rates - · Check for short circuiting/even distribution of wastewater across the tank/media - Increase recirculation rate - Increase solids retention time - · Check for toxicity - Evaluate treatment capacity with respect to influent BOD and TKN loading
+- Follow above guidance for temperature, pH/alkalinity and DO. - Verify actual pumping rates and recirculation rates. - Check for short circuiting/even distribution of wastewater across the tank/media. - Increase recirculation rate. - Increase solids retention time. - Check for toxicity. - Evaluate treatment capacity with respect to influent BOD and TKN loading.